Guide: What is Transitional Interior Design

 Transitional Furniture Style and Other Elements

-A modern transitional styled living room, featuring neutral coloured furniture.
-(Credit: gremlin via Getty Images)
+A modern styled living room (Credit: gremlin via Getty Images)

 The transitional style is characterised by a neutral colour palette, which lays a calming foundation for the entire space.
 Soft, muted shades like beige, taupe, and grey dominate, allowing for flexibility in mixing and matching decor elements.
 In transitional furniture style, the lines are clean yet sophisticated, blending straight lines with gentle curves to strike a perfect balance.
 This furniture often serves as a statement piece, bridging the gap between old and new.